 1987 SECTION 12.11.
 1988 Prior ordinances.

-1989 All ordinances, resolutions, rules, and regulations now in force in the city not inconsistent

-1990 with this charter are hereby declared valid and of full effect and force until amended or

-1991 repealed by the mayor and council.
+1989 All ordinances, resolutions, rules, and regulations now in force in the city not inconsistent 1990 with this charter are hereby declared valid and of full effect and force until amended or 1991 repealed by the mayor and council.
 1992 SECTION 12.12.
 1993 Pending matters.

-1994 Except as specifically provided otherwise by this charter, all rights, claims, actions, orders,

-1995 contracts, and legal or administrative proceedings shall continue and any such ongoing work

-1996 or cases shall be completed by such city agencies, personnel, or offices as may be provided

-1997 by the mayor and council.
+1994 Except as specifically provided otherwise by this charter, all rights, claims, actions, orders, 1995 contracts, and legal or administrative proceedings shall continue and any such ongoing work 1996 or cases shall be completed by such city agencies, personnel, or offices as may be provided 1997 by the mayor and council.
 1998 SECTION 12.13.
 1999 Construction.

-2000 (a) Section captions in this charter are informative only and are not to be considered as a

-2001 part thereof.
+2000 (a) Section captions in this charter are informative only and are not to be considered as a 2001 part thereof.
 2002 (b) The word "shall" is mandatory and the word "may" is permissive.

 2003 (c) The singular shall include the plural, the masculine shall include the feminine, and vice

 2004 versa.

 2005 SECTION 12.14.
 2006 Severability.

-2007 If any article, section, subsection, paragraph, sentence, or part thereof of this charter shall 2008 be held to be invalid or unconstitutional, such invalidity or unconstitutionality shall not affect 2009 or impair other parts of this charter unless it clearly appears that such other parts are wholly and necessarily dependent upon the part held to be invalid or unconstitutional, it being the 2010 2011 legislative intent in enacting this charter that each article, section, subsection, paragraph, 2012 sentence, or part thereof be enacted separately and independent of each other.
-2013 SECTION 12.15.
+If any article, section, subsection, paragraph, sentence, or part thereof of this charter shall be held to be invalid or unconstitutional, such invalidity or unconstitutionality shall not affect or impair other parts of this charter unless it clearly appears that such other parts are wholly and necessarily dependent upon the part held to be invalid or unconstitutional, it being the legislative intent in enacting this charter that each article, section, subsection, paragraph, sentence, or part thereof be enacted separately and independent of each other.

 2014 Specific repealer.

-2015 (a) An Act consolidating, amending, and codifying the various Acts incorporating the City 2016 of Dalton, approved February 24, 1874 (Ga.
+- 2015 (a) An Act consolidating, amending, and codifying the various Acts incorporating the City - 2016 of Dalton, approved February 24, 1874 (Ga.
 L. 1874, p.
-181), and all amendatory Acts 2017 thereto are hereby repealed in their entirety.
-2018 (b) Insofar as the provisions of this charter are the same in terms or in substance and effect 2019 as provisions of law in force when this charter shall take effect, relating to or affecting the 2020 City of Dalton, the provisions of this charter are intended to be not a new enactment but a 2021 continuation of such provisions of law, and this charter shall be so construed and applied.
+181), and all amendatory Acts - 2017 thereto are hereby repealed in their entirety. - 2018 (b) All laws and parts of laws relating to or affecting the City of Dalton in force when this - 2019 charter shall take effect are hereby repealed and superseded to the extent that the same are - 2020 inconsistent with the provisions of this charter and no further. - 2021 (c) All other laws and parts of laws shall continue in force until repealed, amended, - 2022 modified or superseded. - 2023 (d) Insofar as the provisions of this charter are the same in terms or in substance and effect - 2024 as provisions of law in force when this charter shall take effect, relating to or affecting the - 2025 City of Dalton, the provisions of this charter are intended to be not a new enactment but a - 2026 continuation of such provisions of law, and this charter shall be so construed and applied.

-2023 Repealer.
+2028 Repealer.

-All laws and parts of laws in conflict with this Act are repealed.
+2029 All laws and parts of laws in conflict with this Act are repealed.